 “The cost of EDC pollution to society concerning children not reaching their full potential and loss of biodiversity is extremely high and utterly unacceptable.
 CHEM Trust works tirelessly to reduce these impacts.”
 Elizabeth Salter Green, Founder and Director of CHEM Trust

-When CHEM Trust launched in 2007, we were a team of two with an expenditure of just over £100,000.
-Now CHEM Trust and CHEM Trust Europe in Germany has a team of eleven in four different countries and an expenditure of £750,000.
+When CHEM Trust launched in 2007, thanks to generous funding from WWF-UK, we were a team of two with an expenditure of just over £100,000.
+Now CHEM Trust and CHEM Trust Europe in Germany has a team of eleven in four different countries and an expenditure of £900,000.

 This growth has been possible in large part because we have long-term funders who understand that policy change in the field of endocrine disrupting chemicals can take a long time.
 They are the visionary and catalytic funders who backed us in the early days and still do.
 Some wish to remain anonymous but they know who they are and CHEM Trust would not have grown in size and influence and impact without them.

-A huge thank you to our current funders listed below including those who wish to remain anonymous.
+A huge thank you to our current funders listed below including those who wish to remain anonymous to the public.

 According to research undertaken by The Environmental Funders Network, only 0.008% of foundation grants is given to toxics and pollution causes annually.
 Ours is a significantly under-funded area of environmental work, so we really prize our donors and are thankful that they support the most invisible yet pressing cause of chemicals.

 “We are never further than two or three unsuccessful funding applications away from being in difficult financial waters.
 I find it extraordinary that something so globally damaging to humanity, wildlife and the planet is so poorly funded.”
 Leslie Jones OBE, CHEM Trust Trustee and Treasurer

 Our funders have made the connection between chemicals undermining human health and the environment, and their own lives, families, and generations to come.